csci3307-assignments-ThomasConticchio/exp_Git2/READM.md

 # test project to be uploaded to gitHub
  Example stuff
  - It does things making variables and a class.
- - Has an ouput to console
+ - Has an output to console